-Last, but not least, we have another technique used by browsers to log data called browser fingerprinting.
-This technique is used to log a lot of useful information like the type of browser you use, plugins installed, language, operating systems, and more.
-This information may sound generic but it is the key to identifying you.
+Last, but not least, we have another technique browsers use to log data called browser fingerprinting.
+This technique is used for logging a lot of useful information like the type of browser you use, plugins installed, language, operating systems, and more.
+This information may sound generic, but it is the key to identifying you.
 Because it allows ads to follow you online everywhere you go online.

-No, we don’t recommend using third-party ad blockers because unlike VPNs they log user data.
-A VPN with an ad blocker offers security that third-party programs don’t.
+No, we don’t recommend using third-party ad blockers because, unlike VPNs, they log user data.
+However, a VPN with an ad blocker offers security that third-party programs don’t.
 VPNs with ad blockers not only protect you from trackers, malware and advertisers but also secure your online traffic.

-A VPN encrypts your online traffic and masks your real IP address which prevents hackers, advertisers, and your ISP from knowing your real location, identity, and online activities.
-No ad blocker offers these security and privacy features.
+A VPN encrypts your online traffic and masks your real IP address, which prevents hackers, advertisers, and your ISP from knowing your real location, identity, and online activities.
+Unfortunately, no ad blocker offers these security and privacy features.
 When you enable the VPN, it automatically blocks ads.

 The VPNs mentioned above are the safest options in the market with built-in ad blockers.
 But keep in mind not all VPNs with an ad blocker are safe.
 So, here are some important considerations when you are choosing the best VPN with an ad blocker: